 You must submit one recommendation from a Brandeis faculty member.
-While students are encouraged to ask someone within the Department of Economics, other faculty who know you well academically are also acceptable.
+While students are encouraged to ask someone within the Departments of Economics or Business, other faculty who know you well academically are also acceptable.
 In the online application, you can email a request for a faculty member to fill out a recommendation form.
 However, since this email is automatically generated through the online system, we suggest that you first personally contact your recommended and inform him/her that he/she will receive the email request from the Office of Study Abroad.
 Please note that the committee will not accept a letter from a high school teacher.

 If you have already requested a letter from a professor, your professor can simply paste that letter into our online recommendation form.
 Alternatively, you may have him/her submit it to our office via campus mail or as an email attachment sent to email@example.com.